usefulsensors/person_sensor_pico_c/README.md

-There's a [detailed developer guide](https://usfl.ink/ps_dev) available, but this project has sample code that shows you specifically how to get the sensor up and running with a Raspberry Pi Pico.
+There's a [detailed developer guide](https://usfl.ink/ps_dev) available, but this project has sample code that shows you specifically how to get the sensor up and running with a Raspberry Pi Pico using C.

 ## Building